EICR for HMOs in Kent: What Landlords Need to Know

 Read moreElectrical inspection and safety certificates for landlords and homeowners.
-An EICR is a legal requirement for landlords in England - Vero Group carries out testing across Kent with clear pricing, same-day certification and a team you can talk to.
+A legal requirement for rental properties - carried out by qualified engineers with clear pricing and same-day certification.

 Since 2020, landlords in England are legally required to have the electrical installation in every rental property inspected and tested at least every five years - or at every change of tenancy, whichever comes first.
 The report must be carried out by a qualified electrician and a copy provided to tenants within 28 days.